bowman2001/perplexdoc/content/blog/inline-and-block-elements/index.md

 categories: [Content]
 tags: [Markdown, Block, Inline, Image]
 series: [Images]
+draft: true
 ---

-Markdown only  two basic layout modes: **inline & block**.
-Before we think about applying others with an attribute or a shortcode, we need to understand them.
+HTML generated from Markdown contains the standard layout modes for HTML tags: **inline & block**.
 {.p-first} <!--more-->

-The distinction between those two in Markdown seems simple.
-Every block is surrounded by at least one blank line.
-Everything written on the same or the directly following line is inline --- except lists and their items.
-We usually don’t need to think about layout modes and use them intuitively correct.
+The distinction between those two in Markdown is relatively simple.
+Every block is surrounded by at least one blank line at the top and the bottom or visually separated by other means.
+Everything written on the same or the directly following line therefore gets included in such a block.
+List items are blocks themselves and nested elements may also be blocks.
+The innermost elements of blocks are inline.

+We don’t need to think about layout modes most of the time and use them intuitively correct.
 One problematic element is the main reason to recall the distinction:

 Inline elements
 : behave like characters and may be embedded in text.
 They are placed on the same line as long as there is any horizontal space left --- and then the line wraps and so on.
 They may contain other inline elements --- like **a piece of `code` in emphasis** for example.
 Inline elements shouldn’t include block elements, but they always need to be embedded in block elements.